-How to Track System Activity With top Command on Linux CentOS 5/CentOS 6/RHEL 5/ RHEL 6 server – System Performance
+How to Track System Activity with “top” Command on Linux CentOS (5/6) and RHEL (5/6)

-Top command is utility to monitor system activity interactively.
-When you run top from shell window, it will display all the activity processes and updates the screen.
-In this post i will show the usage of top command on CentOS 5/CentOS 6/RHEL 5/ RHEL 6 server to keep track system activity and to optimize the system performance.
+The top command is a utility that allows you to monitor system activity interactively.
+When you run top from a shell window, it displays all active processes and updates the screen in real time.
+This is particularly useful for keeping track of system activity and optimizing system performance.

 [root@rhel6 ~]# top